freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 930.1

 Now you just see what's in the `client` folder.
-I wonder what else `find` can do.
-View the "help" menu of the `find` command.
+What else can `find` do?
+View the "help" menu of the `find` command to look around.

 #### HINTS